codewithdev/E-library/README.md

 Preparatory Project based on HTML, CSS and PHP

 # Motivation
 In digital world books plays a vital role whether for a Entrepreneur or an Engineer there are lots of thing we learn from books.
-To manage the books stack which books you have read so far, which will be read, what are other good books that could make an impact on us, all these can be available on Open Source E-library.
+To manage the books stack which books you have read so far, which will have to read, what are other good books that could make an impact on us, all these can be available on Open Source E-library.
 Books are forever friend for anyone.
 It should be manage in a certain way.

+# Impact
+This project will help students, entrepreneurs,Engineers, Business persons, and other individuals, who wants to manage the book reading skills.

+# Aim
+The aim of this project is to create an library for anyone individual.It has several functionality that will be extended in future improvements.

 ## Functionalities
  - Adding Books in the stack.